DaniSoul98/Artificial_Neural_Networks/README.md

 1- ANN: backpropagation in feedforward multi-layer networks and Bayesian Inference of Network hyperparameters

-2- RNN and LSTM used for Time-Series prediction
+2- Hopfield networks, RNN and LSTM used for Time-Series prediction

 3- Deep Feature learning: PCA, stacked AutoEncoders, CNN